 FROM THE MAIN TEXT BELOW

-I was on my way to the ancient Mayan walled temple complex of Tulum to observe the spring equinox when I detoured my travels several days before the oncoming celestial event in order to visit a small Mayan site in Cancun called Yamil Lu'um.
-I had a certain fondness for the little temple because in September 1988 I sat out a Cat 5 hurricane all-night-long inside her walls.
+I was on my way to the ancient Maya walled temple complex of Tulum to observe the spring equinox when I detoured my travels several days before the oncoming celestial event in order to visit a small Maya site in Cancun called Yamil Lu'um.
+I had a certain fondness for the little temple because in September 1988 I sat out Hurricane Gilbert all-night-long inside her walls, Gilbert being a full on category 5 when the center of the eye slammed into the Yucatan a few miles south.
 Interestingly enough, it was two Cat 5 hurricanes that hit the United States seventeen years later that brought me back.
 That and the six mile wide asteroid that slammed into the Earth nearby 65 million years ago.

 After helping load the truck I was assigned to ride shotgun to Dallas.
 I had never met or seen the driver prior to climbing into the cab of the truck so neither of us knew anything about each other.
 We took I-35 north and along the way we began to indulge in small talk and BS, mostly circulating around the Red Cross and hurricanes.
 During one portion of our conversation, talking about the destruction caused by storm surges I mentioned it must have been something when the sea rushed over the top of much of the same territory we were driving across in the aftermath of the meteor impact reputed to have killed off the dinosaurs.
 With that his eyes lit up.
 He said when we get into Waco we will be crossing the Brazos River.
 He told me downstream from there is a series of small waterfalls that mark the end of the tsunami's race inland and that it was clearly visible by ancient sea floor deposits.